mwittig/thing-it-node/README.md

 * a simple configuration file,
 * the corresponding wiring of the Arduino

-but **no programming** we were able to create a simple but realistic home automation scenario.
+but **no programming** we were able to access a not-too-trivial Actor/Sensor setup.
+Imagine you had put together complex electronics, wanted a control panel and put most of the Device's logic in the [thing-it-node] configuration.

 ## Using thing-it.com